-- boys, then known as Jon Venables and Robert Thompson.
-His body was found on a railway line, after he had been beaten to - death.
+James was two years old on 12 February 1993 when he was abducted from a shopping centre in Merseyside, by two boys, then known as Jon Venables and Robert Thompson.
+His body was found on a railway line, after he had been beaten to death.
 His killers were both just 10 years old.
-They were both jailed for life but were later released with new identities on license in 2001.
-Venables, was sent back to prison in 2010 and - The Rhys Jones Story On 22 August 2007, Rhys Jones, eleven, was murdered in Liverpool while walking home from football practice. - Sean Mercer, aged 16 at the time of the shooting, went on trial on 2 October 2008, and was found guilty of murder on 16 - December.
-Mercer was sentenced to life imprisonment serving a
+They were both jailed for life but were later released with new identities on licence in 2001.
+Venables, was sent back to prison in 2010 and 2017 for additional offences.

+The Rhys Jones Story

+On 22 August 2007, Rhys Jones, eleven, was murdered in Liverpool while walking home from football practice.
+Sean Mercer, aged 16 at the time of the shooting, went on trial on 2 October 2008, and was found guilty of murder on 16 December.
+Mercer was sentenced to life imprisonment serving a minimum of 22 years.
+Rhys's murder was later revealed to be a result of Mercer's failed attempt to shoot one or more rival gang members from the Strand Crew who had come into Croxteth, instead missing and hitting Rhys as he walked home.